Introduction

 }

 Step 1.
-Import PCUser from the appropriate source
+Importing PCUser

-First of all, you need to get a list of connected tokens and information about them using the method PCSDK.getTokensInfo().
+In this case, first of all, you need to obtain the list of connected tokens and information about them using the getTokensInfo() method, as well as select the deviceId of the token on which the keys will be stored.

-import PCSDK, { PCUsersManager } from @safetech/pcsdk’;
+import PCSDK, {PCUsersManager} from '@safetech/pcsdk';

 try {